Rachel's Page

 Some names are identical to existing words, typically of Japanese, English, or Mandarin Chinese origin.
 In those cases, I will spell them exactly the same as the existing words.
 For Japanese, this involves Hepburn romanization.
 For Mandarin, this involves Pinyin romanization.
 For English, this involves American English spellings (where applicable).
 But I don't use proper diacritics in any of these spellings, due to character set problems for my purposes.

-I handle puns (names that are not written identically to their original meaning) under these general rules: If it is a pun on a Japanese word, it will be left in direct romaji.
+I handle puns (names that are not written identically to their original meaning) under these general rules: If it is a pun on a Japanese word, it will be left in direct romaji (unless the direct romaji is aesthetically awful).
 If it is a pun on an English word (or another Latin alphabet language), it will be spelled closely to the original word, but not exactly the same as that word.
 I don't believe there are any Chinese puns, but they would follow similar rules.

 Some names aren't really names at all.
 Instead, they are titles or descriptive terms.
 In those cases, I choose to translate them, to help prevent confusion of names versus titles.
-But I make exceptions for some unique kanji compounds that don't refer to people, such as Makankousappou, Kienzan, or Tenkaichi Budoukai.
-I also don't like to translate Chinese terms (such as Si Xing Qiu), mainly because I feel they are probably in Chinese rather than Japanese for a reason.
+But I don't like to translate Chinese terms (such as Si Xing Qiu), mainly because I feel they are probably in Chinese rather than Japanese for a reason.
 Untranslated terms are distinguished by italics.

 Main Cast